SPA-0101/EduTrain-using-ESP32/README.md

 # EduTrain-using-ESP32
-# 1. ESP32+Blynk_Home Automation

 <table>
 <tr>
 <td width="50%" valign="top">

-# This is an interactive training system for the center tapped full wave rectifier.
+This is an interactive training system for the center tapped full wave rectifier.

 -  Training system gives an opportunity for the learner to: -
   - physically identify the components